Arcuman/slide-speak-back/README.md

 - Python3
 - Pinecone
-- MongoDB
+- MongoDB (Optionally, you can use run it in docker)
-- S3 with AWS credentials
+- S3 with AWS credentials (Optionally, you can use minio)
 - OpenAI API credentials

 ## Setup